Washington DC Mortgage and Refinance Rates

 Washington, D.C. mortgage overview

-The United States capital is home to more than 700,000 residents, with a median home sale price of $500,000 in the Washington, D.C. metro area as of May 2020, according to Bright MLS.
+The United States capital is home to more than 700,000 residents, with a median home sale price of $667,932 in the Washington, D.C. metro area as of December 2022, according to Zillow.
 D.C. has a low home vacancy rate, which means competition is high for homebuyers.
+As of Tuesday, March 28, 2023, current mortgage interest rates in Washington, DC are 6.91% for a 30-year fixed mortgage and 6.13% for a 15-year fixed mortgage.

 To help individuals and families purchase homes, the D.C.
 Department of Housing and Community Development (DHCD) maintains DCHousingSearch.org, a free online housing locator service.
 Through its network of partner community-based organizations, DHCD offers training and counseling on foreclosure prevention, budgeting, credit and more to potential and current homeowners.
 The DC Housing Finance Agency (DCHFA) also offers resources to advance affordable housing.